CAS in Forensic Imaging and Virtopsy® UZH

 The course director and coordinator as well as many of the course presenters are members of the International Society of Forensic Radiology and Imaging (ISFRI).
 The ISFRI also works towards coordination across best practices, education, research, quality standards, certification as well as providing a journal for the members of the society, the Journal of Forensic Radiology and Imaging.

-- The course modules I, II and III are compulsory parts for the certificate of the University of Zurich; these are awarded ECTS points by the University of Zurich that count towards the CAS Forensic Imaging and Virtopsy.
+The course modules I, II and III are compulsory parts for the certificate of the University of Zurich; these are awarded ECTS points by the University of Zurich that count towards the CAS Forensic Imaging and Virtopsy.
+On top, to get the certificate, participants have to submit a casebook.

 Remarks about the course subject choices that we made

-- The course also introduces new technologies such as 3D-printing, 3D-visualization, and Deep Learning.
-We have research in these areas and feel is relevant to show how these link into post-mortem CT-imaging.
+- The course also introduces new technologies such as 3D-printing, 3D-visualization, and AI/Deep Learning.
+We have researchers that work in these areas and feel is relevant to show how these link into forensic imaging.

 Technical / skill requirements